codefresh-io/cap-docs.codefresh.io/_docs/integration/image-enrichment-overview.md

 **Define the enrichment step in your pipeline**

 In the enrichment step, specify the names of one or more integration accounts, as needed.
-For example, if you have JIRA integration in Codefresh, and  GitHub Action-based pipeline, the enrichment step in your pipeline would linclude the following:
+For example, if you have JIRA integration in Codefresh, in the GitHub Action-based pipeline, the enrichment step in your pipeline would include the following:

 ```yaml
 "CF_JIRA_INTEGRATION": "codefresh-jira"